heathermiller/dist-prog-book/chapter/8/big-data.md

 Hive implements the LazySerDe as the default SerDe.
 It deserializes rows into internal objects lazily so that the cost of Deserialization of a column is incurred only when it is needed.
 Hive also provides a RegexSerDe which allows the use of regular expressions to parse columns out from a row.
 Hive also supports various formats like TextInputFormat, SequenceFileInputFormat and RCFileInputFormat.

 ### 1.2.2 Pig Latin
-The goal of Pig Latin is to attract experienced programmers to perform ad-hoc analysis on big data.
+The goal of Pig Latin {% cite olston2008pig --file big-data%} is to attract experienced programmers to perform ad-hoc analysis on big data.
 Parallel database products provide a simple SQL query interface, which is good for non-programmers and simple tasks, but not in a style where experienced programmers would approach.
 Instead such programmers prefer to specify single steps and operate as a sequence.

 For example, suppose we have a table urls: `(url, category, pagerank)`.
 The following is a simple SQL query that finds, for each suciently large category, the average pagerank of high-pagerank urls in that category.